 No one really looks forward to getting old, especially when it might entail needing care and assistance.
-When we are active and healthy, we would like to believe it will always be that way.
-It is easy to forget that nothing lasts forever.
+When we are still active and healthy, we want to believe it will always be that way, and it is easy to forget that nothing lasts forever.
 Nonetheless, health deteriorates over time even when we take good care of it.
 It is estimated that by 2050, 27 million people are going to be using paid long-term care services in the U.S. It is likely that you might need assistance at one point in your life, hence it is important to think about how you will pay for it.

 When assessing the possibility of needing care when older, many people choose to take out long-term care insurance.
 Most people do it in their mid-50s to mid-60s.
 If you are weighing your options, or perhaps have a policy that you want to replace with a better option, then continue reading this article.